dendronhq/dendron-docs/notes/dev.process.code.monorepo.cook-advanced.md

 ### Upgrading all Dependencies

-- NOTE: this shouldn't be done but documented . ping `@Dendron Team` if you think you need to do this (you probably don't)
+- NOTE: this shouldn't be done but documented . ping `@DendronTeam` if you think you need to do this (you probably don't)

 1. [[Remove all build artifacts|dendron://dendron.docs/dev.process.code.monorepo#remove-all-build-artifacts]]
 1. Remove `yarn.lock` at the top of the monorepo